 How can technology be used to promote diversity, equity, and inclusion in the workplace?

-The Challenge is Sept 23-Oct.
-25, 2024.
+The Challenge is Sept 23-Nov 1, 2024.

 Congratulations on taking the first step to solve this Challenge -- becoming an expert on the topic!
 Pick and choose from all of the resources in this section to learn about the topic.
 Watch the video to learn more about this phase.
+Note that NAF has recommended all of the videos and other resources in the Challenge.

 ⏱️Time: 2- 4 Hours (Week 1 of the Challenge)